Shopify/bootsnap/README.md

 ["/a", "/b", "/c"]
 ```

-When we call `require 'foo'` without bootsnap, ruby would generate this sequence of syscalls:
+When we call `require 'foo'` without bootsnap, Ruby would generate this sequence of syscalls:

 ```